Event - Cross-visit

 • In-person

-The European Commission’s Directorate-General for Agriculture and Rural Development (DG AGRI) and the Support Facility for Innovation & Knowledge exchange | EIP-AGRI are organising two cross-visits between multiple Operational Groups (OGs) working in the field of organic farming, and more specifically:
+The European Commission’s Directorate-General for Agriculture and Rural Development (DG AGRI) and the Support Facility for Innovation & Knowledge exchange | EIP-AGRI organised two cross-visits between multiple Operational Groups (OGs) working in the field of organic farming in June 2023.
+This cross-visit focused on:

-The cross-visits will take place in parallel on Wednesday 28 – Thursday 29 June 2023.
-The working language during the cross-visits is English and there will be no interpretation.
+The cross-visits took place on Wednesday 28 – Thursday 29 June 2023.

 Purpose and main goals

 The purpose of cross-visits between projects is to provide opportunities for cross-border knowledge exchange and peer-to-peer learning between OGs.
-The visits will create opportunities for intensive informal interactions between OG representatives from different Member States.
+The visits create opportunities for intensive informal interactions between OG representatives from different Member States.
 They may also help to foster potential future collaborations between projects/actors and lead to the creation of transnational OGs.

 The main goals of cross-visits are to: